davegregg/tiy-lm-indy-may/frontend-preparation-mac.md

 Also:

  - If you don't see line numbers of the left side of your files, use Cmd-Shift-P to open the Command Palette.
 Type "line numbers" and hit Enter to toggle the "Show Line Numbers" setting to enabled.
- - Use Cmd-Comma to open Preferences, navigate to Packages, type "autosave" in the text box at the top.
+ - Hit Cmd-Comma on your keyboard to open Preferences, navigate to Packages, type "autosave" in the text box at the top.
 Click Settings and put a checkmark next to Enabled.

 ### Set up Git to use Atom for long commit messages